sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-process/send-data-sumo-logic.md

     parent: observe-process
 ---

+{{% notice protip %}}
+**PRO TIP**: You can use the Sumo Logic Analytics integration in the [Sensu Catalog](../../../web-ui/sensu-catalog/) to send Sensu event data to Sumo Logic instead of following this guide.
+Follow the Catalog prompts to configure the Sensu resources you need and start processing your observability data with a few clicks.
+{{% /notice %}}

 Follow this guide to create a pipeline that sends data from a Sensu check to Sumo Logic for long-term logs and metrics storage.
 Sensu [checks][2] are commands the Sensu agent executes that generate observability data in a status or metric [event][16].
 Sensu [pipelines][14] define the event filters and actions the Sensu backend executes on the events.